Introduction to MySQL TINYINT

 that gives the following output –

-By default, when a column is assigned the ZEROFILL property, it is automatically considered as the unsigned column.
+If you give a column the ZEROFILL property, it will default to being considered unsigned.
 Let us now select the records of the subject table and observe the pages column values display format that should be 3-digit format with blank spaces replaced with 0.

 select * from subjects;